-Host State police and UN Police Officers must work within the framework of the legal system of the host State.
+Host State police and Canadian police personnel deployed on an international mission must work within the framework of the legal system of the host State.
 National legislation will determine what constitutes an offence or a crime in the host State, the extent of the powers of the police and other specific legal provisions relating to children.
 These will include for example: